List of content you will read in this article:

-We all use the internet nowadays, meaning that we have used the DNS or Domain Name System without even realizing it.
+We all use the internet nowadays, meaning we must use the DNS or Domain Name System without realizing it.
 DNS or Domain Name System acts as the phone book of the internet.
-In short, it converts the human-readable web addresses (domain names like www.1Gbits.com) to machine-readable numbers.
+For computers, applications, or any resource connected to the Internet or a private network, Domain Name System (DNS) is a hierarchical naming system based on a distributed database.
+In short, it converts human-readable web addresses (domain names like www.monovm.com) to machine-readable numbers.
 (IP address like 18.104.22.168).
-This system has been used for more than 30 years and is still in use today.
-This seems to be a very complicated and time-consuming process but it only takes less than 100th of a second.
+This system has been used for over 30 years and is still used today.
+This seems very complicated and time-consuming, but it only takes less than 100th of seconds.

 - DNS resolver: The DNS resolver acts like the delivery man responsible for taking the human-readable text (domain name) to be translated into the machine-readable text (IP).
-Its function is to take all the user requests and deliver them to the Root name server.
+It takes all the user requests and delivers them to the Root name server.
 It is typically managed by the internet service provider (ISP).

-- Root name server: The root server (also known as a root name server) takes the initiative to translate the readable texts into IP addresses.
+- Root name server: The root server (a root name server) initiates translating the readable texts into IP addresses.
 It also serves as a reference to other more specific locations.
 It can be thought of as telling the delivery guy in which store his product.

 - Authoritative nameserver: This is the final step.
 It can be thought of as finding the product from the aisle and, if found, then returns to the user.
-If the authoritative nameserver has access to the requested record, then it will return to the DNS resolver, which then sends the webpage to the user.
+If the authoritative nameserver has access to the requested record, it will return to the DNS resolver, sending the webpage to the user.